antalsz/hs-to-coq/examples/containers/theories/README.md

 This directory contains the specifications and proofs of [the translated Gallina code](../lib) of Haskell's `containers` library.

-We have formalized and proved a representative subset of three modules.
+We have formalized and proved a representative subset of three modules, namely, `Data.Set`, `Data.IntSet`, and `Data.Map`.
 They can be found in:
 * `SetProofs.v` for `Data.Set` (this includes theorems for operations,
   type class laws, and Coq's finite set theorems),
 * `IntSetProofs.v` for `Data.IntSet` (this includes theorems for operations,